Fun DIY Emotions Sensory Bottles for Toddlers

 Let your toddler shake, roll, and explore each bottle while you talk about how different emotions look and feel.

-Encourage your child to shake the bottle and watch the glitter settle while taking deep breaths.
-These easy calm-down bottles are great tools for teaching how to teach kids breathing techniques in stressful moments at home.
+Use for Calming Techniques – Encourage your child to shake the bottle and watch the glitter settle while taking deep breaths.

 Final Thoughts

-These emotion sensory bottles are more than just a craft project; they’re a powerful tool for teaching toddlers and preschoolers about emotional expression, mindfulness, and creativity.
-By helping toddlers connect colors, feelings, and calming strategies, you’re building the foundation for healthy emotional development.
+These emotion sensory bottles are more than just a craft; they’re a powerful tool for teaching about emotional expression, mindfulness, and creativity in an easy and durable way.

 Check out other fun sensory bottle ideas: